Stone & Porcelain Installation

 When planning a wet room the background must be stable and rendered watertight against moisture before tiling begins.

-Tiles themselves will not form a waterproof layer, therefore all tiled areas that will be subject to any amount of water ingress, such as shower enclosures, wet rooms or stone showertrays should have a stable, waterproof substrate prior to fixing.
-This process is called tanking and prevents damage to the background of the installation.
+Tiles themselves don’t form a waterproof layer, therefore wetrooms and any other areas which will be subject to high levels of water should have the substrate underneath water proofed or ‘tanked’.
+This process prevents any damage to the underlying surfaces.
 Suitable tanking can be achieved by use of Schlüter waterproofing membranes, sealant adhesives and drainage systems.

 Water resistant adhesives, grouts and substrate materials should always be used, even when tanking.
 Use of substrate materials which are susceptible to damage by prolonged exposure to moisture should be avoided.